+There's both a lot of blue in the spectrum and also some green, resulting in an S/P ratio which is not small but also not too big.

-Since there is a lot of blue in the spectrum, the S/P ratio is big.
-More info will come in a separate article.
+More info on the background of the S/P ratio will come in a separate article.